remy/remysharp.com/public/books/2026/i-who-have-never-known-men.md

 This was recommended as something like if you enjoy Silo (the Wool trilogy - which I own, but hadn't read - but _have_ watched the TV series).
 I'm going to say this up front: it's only like Silo in respect to being in a deep hole and not really knowing why.

 The story is written first hand from our unnamed protagonist as her last mark in the world.
 A world, which she's the last person left.
 Initially I found the style off putting, because it's a non-stop run of sentences.
 No chapters.
 No breaks.
-Just stream of conciousness.
+Just stream of consciousness.
 However, as I got to know the character, it felt natural and sort of ended up working.

 The title also did accidentally draw me into the assumption that _not knowing men_ is core to the story, but really it's not.
-I certainly comes up, but it's not the core tennant.
+I certainly comes up, but it's not the core tenant.

 It's one of the last quotes in the books that stood out to me the most: